Unselfisheologism/plaid-android/README.md

 5. Wait for the workflow to complete (usually 5-10 minutes)
 6. Download the APK from the "Artifacts" section

+**Alternative approach**: Use the trigger script from your local machine without any local Android tools installed:
+1. Install Python 3 if you don't have it
+2. Run `trigger_github_action.bat` (Windows) or `trigger_github_action.sh` (macOS/Linux)
+3. Enter your GitHub credentials when prompted
+4. The script will trigger the GitHub Actions workflow for you

 For detailed instructions on using GitHub Actions, please see [GITHUB_ACTIONS_README.md](GITHUB_ACTIONS_README.md).

+For detailed build options without local SDK setup, please see [BUILD_OPTIONS_NO_LOCAL_SDK.md](BUILD_OPTIONS_NO_LOCAL_SDK.md).

 For detailed local build instructions, please see [README_BUILD.md](README_BUILD.md).